 We began producing podcasts in 2007 through the support of an Engage Podcasting Plus Grant and an Impact Grant from the Division of Information Technology at UW-Madison, and we deeply appreciate the expertise of Blaire Bundy, Jasun Carr, Luiz Lopes, Michelle Glenetski, and Jan Cheetham.
 Our podcasts cover a range of topics — from introductions to MLA and APA documentation styles to writing center pedagogy as well as interviews with writing studies scholars such as Deborah Brandt.
-You can listen (download) podcasts directly from our website or subscribe through iTunesU.

 If you have any problems viewing video podcasts, you can also find them on our YouTube channel.

 We began using YouTube in the fall of 2008 to add another access point to our Writing Center resources.
 YouTube enables us and anyone else to easily embed our videos into webpages.
 If, for example, you are teaching a writing-intensive course using APA, please feel free to share our An Introduction to APA documentation video with your students.
 (Note: more in-depth information on APA can be found in our Writer’s Handbook.)